 Tool #6: Advise a Close Friend

-I’ve witness many people make major decisions right after a loss (e.g. Retirement, divorce, death or a loved one, etc.).
-We don’t make our best choices during major life transitions, while depressed, and/or while grieving.
-True friends have the courage to tell us the truth at these times.
+I’ve witnessed many people make major decisions right after a loss (e.g. Retirement, divorce, death of a loved one, etc.).
+We don’t make our best choices during major life transitions, while depressed, or while grieving.
+True friends dare to tell us the truth at these times.
 Be a good friend to yourself.
 If a close friend came to you for advice on this issue, what would you tell them?

 Tool #7: Create & Use Filters